Charming Kitten: HBO cyberattack (2017)

-Second Indictment (2019)
+Second indictment (2019)

 A federal grand jury in the United States District Court for the District of Columbia indicted Witt on espionage charges (specifically "conspiracy to deliver and delivering national defense information to representatives of the Iranian government").
 The indictment was unsealed on February 19, 2019.
 In the same indictment, four Iranian nationals—Mojtaba Masoumpour, Behzad Mesri, Hossein Parvar and Mohamad Paryar—were charged with conspiracy, attempting to commit computer intrusion, and aggravated identity theft, for a campaign in 2014 and 2015 that sought to compromise the data of Witt's former co-workers.

 In March 2019, Microsoft took ownership of 99 DNS domains owned by the Iranian government-sponsored hackers, in a move intended to decrease the risk of spear-phishing and other cyberattacks.

+Media impersonation campaign (2019-2020)

+In 2020, Reuters reported that Charming Kitten targeted critics of the Iranian government, academics, and journalists, such as Erfan Kasraie and Hassan Sarbakhshian, who received fake interview requests designed to harvest email credentials.
+The emails impersonated reporters from outlets like The Wall Street Journal, CNN, and Deutsche Welle, sometimes asking recipients to enter Google passwords or sign bogus contracts.
+Cybersecurity firms Certfa, ClearSky, and Secureworks attributed the operation to Charming Kitten based on tactics, infrastructure, and targeting.

-2020 Election interference attempts (2019)
+2020 election interference attempts (2019)

 According to Microsoft, in a 30-day period between August and September 2019, Charming Kitten made 2,700 attempts to gain information regarding targeted email accounts.
 This resulted in 241 attacks and 4 compromised accounts.
 Although the initiative was deemed to have been aimed at a United States presidential campaign, none of the compromised accounts were related to the election.

 Microsoft did not reveal who specifically was targeted, but a subsequent report by Reuters claimed it was Donald Trump's re-election campaign.
 This assertion is corroborated by the fact that only the Trump campaign used Microsoft Outlook as an email client.

 Iran denied any involvement in election meddling, with the Iranian Foreign Minister Mohammad Javad Zarif stating "We don’t have a preference in your election [the United States] to intervene in that election," and "We don’t interfere in the internal affairs of another country," in an interview on NBC's "Meet The Press".

 Cybersecurity experts at Microsoft and third-party firms such as ClearSky Cyber Security maintain that Iran, specifically Charming Kitten, was behind the attempted interference, however.
 In October 2019, ClearSky released a report supporting Microsoft's initial conclusion.
 In the report, details about the cyberattack were compared to those of previous attacks known to originate from Charming Kitten.
 The following similarities were found: